 As a location independent freelancer, I’m on the go a lot.
-This means I’m not always working from the comfort or, more importantly, the security, of my home.
+This means I’m not always working from the comfort - or the security - of my home.

 While staying secure online is essential for us Trusty Oak virtual assistants working with client information, it’s also important for anyone working remotely or from a location that isn’t their home.
 It only takes a second for your important business information to be compromised!
 But, luckily, it doesn’t take much longer to ensure you stay safe and protected online.